arsenijesavic/cityguerilla.org/src/pages/action/faces-of-savamala.md

 ---
   templateKey: "action"
-  title: "Faces of Savamala"
+  name: "Faces of Savamala"
   category: " Photo Walk"
   date: "2013"
   location: "Savamala, Belgrade"
   description: "Who are the people of Savamala?
 By looking at others, the Guerilla team also investigated their own identity in Savamala.
 A series of photographs with portraits of both residents and passers-by presented different faces of Savamala.\nThis idea was carried out in two steps.
 The first included taking portraits of random passers-by, while the second regarded portraits of Savamala residents in their homes, yards, and with photos they deemed precious.
 In that way, through faces of numerous individuals, a face of this neighborhood was created."
   tags:
     - "Savamala"
     - "Belgrade"
     - "Research on Cities"
     - "Neighborhood"
     - "Photography"
     - "Urban Incubator"
   members:
     - "Bojana Babić"
     - "Dajana Đuka"
     - "Jovana Sibinović"